The More Things Change…..The More

 The biggest change to me was the compound bow.
 It seemed like everyone shot one, using a release aide.
 I wondered what had happened to all the traditional shooters.
 However, I had always had difficulty pulling and holding a recurve (even at 35 lbs) throughout a tournament without getting fatigued.
 So I thought I would do really well if I could actually shoot a 55 lb. bow while holding only 24 lbs. of draw weight (boy was I mistaken).
 Thus, I ventured into the world of modern compounds.
 I figured I would buy a used compound before spending big bucks on a new bow.
 I stayed with brands that were familiar to me, Hoyt and Easton.
 I bought a used Hoyt compound target bow on Ebay for $150 and some Easton 2117 XX75 practice arrows.
 I made a few mistakes, such as buying a two-prong rest (Golden Key Platinum Premier) instead of one better suited for finger release (I now use a Cavalier Elite with a Beiter plunger).

 Next, I tried to find an archery club to join.
 It actually was not easy finding a club.
 Nothing was in the Yellow Pages, and little on the internet (which is one reason I volunteered to develop the Skookum web site).
-After visiting a few sporting goods stores, I heard about Skookum Archers Club and Range.
+After visiting a few sporting goods stores, I found an area archery club that had a large range.
 On my first visit, I joined the club.
 I watched our local experts shoot quite a bit, and found them more than willing to update me on the sport.
 Being somewhat of a traditionalist, I decided to stay a finger shooter.
 Also, there was so much competition in the freestyle class that I knew my only chance to compete would be in the freestyle limited class.
 No, I go back and forth between compound and traditional recurve.